wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 36 Therefore, let the counsellors of the king ponder these things, and let the strong ships of Britain drive the vessels of Columbia from our coast.

-37 Now the wise men of Britain heard those things with sorrow; and they spake one to another concerning the matter :
+37 Now the wise men of Britain heard those things with sorrow ; and they spake one to another concerning the matter :

-38 But they wist not what to do; for the cunning of the captains of the fast sailing vessels of Columbia, surpassed the wisdom of the lords of Britain.
+38 But they wist not what to do ; for the cunning of the captains of the fast sailing vessels of Columbia, surpassed the wisdom of the lords of Britain.

 [90]